Harleen Deol

-Harleen Kaur Deol (born 21 June 1998) is an Indian cricketer.
-She plays for Himachal Pradesh.
-She is an attacking right-hand batter who also occasionally bowls right arm leg spin.
+Harleen Kaur Deol (born 21 June 1998) is an Indian international cricketer.
+She plays for the India women's national cricket team as an attacking right-hand batter who occasionally bowls right arm leg spin.
+Deol represents Himachal Pradesh in domestic cricket and plays for Gujarat Giants in the Women's Premier League.
+She was part of the Indian team that won the 2025 Women's Cricket World Cup.